On this page

 To find out more, you can subscribe to receive regular Caulerpa newsletter updates.

-To minimise the spread of Caulerpa brachypus and Caulerpa parvifolia, Biosecurity New Zealand has placed a Controlled Area Notice (CAN) on the 3 affected harbours at Great Barrier Island – Blind Bay, Tryphena Harbour, and Whangaparapara.
-Aotea mana whenua has imposed a rāhui on the same areas.
+To minimise the spread of exotic Caulerpa species, Biosecurity New Zealand has placed a Controlled Area Notice (CAN) on 3 affected harbours at Great Barrier Island – Blind Bay, Tryphena Harbour, and Whangaparapara Harbour, and over an area of the south western coastline of Ahuahu Great Mercury Island.
+Mana whenua for the islands have imposed a rāhui on the same areas.

 Maps of the controlled areas

-To apply for a permit, complete the application form and email it to Caulerpa@mpi.govt.nz
+- To apply for an exemption permit to anchor in Blind Bay, Whangaparapara Harbour, or Tryphena Harbour, complete the application form and email it to Caulerpa@mpi.govt.nz

 For advice about permits: